maxdan94/LouvainNE/README.md

 ### recpart:

 "./recpart edgelist.txt hierarchy.txt [partition]"
-- "edgelist.txt" should contain an undirected unweighted graph: one edge on each line (two unsigned long (ID of the 2 nodes)) separated by a space.
+- "edgelist.txt" should contain an undirected unweighted graph: one edge on each line (two unsigned long (ID of the 2 nodes) separated by a space).
 - "hierarchy.txt": will contain the resulting tree.

 option "partition": the bisection algorithm to use, default is 1.